This country-specific Q&A provides an overview of Shipping laws and regulations applicable in Singapore.

 The statute regulating salvage of vessels in Singapore is found in part IX of the Merchant Shipping Act (Cap 179).

 A Bill in Parliament has been passed to implement the 1989 Salvage Convention in entirety, save for salvage that takes place in inland waters involving inland water vessels or where the salvage operation concerns seabed maritime cultural property of prehistoric, archaeological or historical importance.
 In this regard, the Merchant Shipping (Miscellaneous Amendments) Act 2019 was passed to amend the Merchant Shipping Act (Cap 179) to implement the 1989 Salvage Convention.
-As of the date of this article, there are no indications as to when the amendments may come into force.
+These amendments have come into force since 24 July 2021.

 Is your country party to the 1976 Convention on Limitation of Liability for Maritime Claims?
 If not, is there equivalent domestic legislation that applies?
 Who can rely on such limitation of liability provisions?

 The provisions of the Convention on Limitation of Liability for Maritime Claims 1976 (“LLMC 1976”) have the force of law in Singapore (other than paragraph 1(d) and 1(e) of Article 2 of the Convention).
-The Convention is set out in the Schedule under the Merchant Shipping Act (Cap 179).
-The Singapore Government has passed the Merchant Shipping (Miscellaneous Amendments) Bill (the “Bill”).
-One of the objectives of the Bill is to amend the Merchant Shipping Act (Cap 179) to implement the Protocol of 1996 to amend the Convention on Limitation of Liability for Maritime Claims.
-It is anticipated that the amendments incorporating the 1996 Protocol will come into force by December 2019.
+The Convention is set out in the Schedule under the Merchant Shipping Act (Cap 179) and came into force on 29 December 2019, applying to liability arising out of an occurrence which took place after 29 December 2019.

 If cargo arrives delayed, lost or damaged, what can the receiver do to secure their claim?
 Is your country party to the 1952 Arrest Convention?
 If your country has ratified the 1999 Convention, will that be applied, or does that depend upon the 1999 Convention coming into force?
 If your country does not apply any Convention, (and/or if your country allows ships to be detained other than by formal arrest) what rules apply to permit the detention of a ship, and what limits are there on the right to arrest or detain (for example, must there be a “maritime claim”, and, if so, how is that defined)?
 Is it possible to arrest in order to obtain security for a claim to be pursued in another jurisdiction or in arbitration?